 A Social Security Number is required to receive the monetary stipend at the end of the semester.

-If you are an international student without an SSN, you have the option of either volunteering as a notetaker or applying for an SSN.
-If chosen as a notetaker, instructions will be sent on the process.
+If you are an international student without an SSN, a gift card will be provided.
 See our page for International Student Notetakers for more information.

 How to Apply